bola-de-gude-12/docs/Continia Document Capture/Development and Administration/On-Premises/Managing solutions/Managing solutions.md

 ---
-title: Managing solutions in Business Central on premises
+title: Using Continia Solution Management (on premises)
-date: 24-02-2025
+date: 21-07-2025
-description: How to manage solutions in on-premises instances of Business Central.
+description: How to manage your solutions in on-premises instances of Business Central.
 id: DC-151
 lang: en
 ---

-# Managing solutions in Business Central on premises
+# Using Continia Solution Management (on premises)
 This article deals with the general management of Continia solutions in on-premises deployments of Microsoft Dynamics 365 Business Central.
 For information on the management of Continia solutions in online deployments of Business Central, see [Using Continia Solution Management](@DC-107).

-For information on Continia license management, including how to buy or cancel solution licenses, manage modules, and add or remove companies, see [Managing Licenses](Managing licenses.md).
+For information on Continia license management, including how to buy or cancel solution licenses, manage modules, and add or remove companies, see [Managing licenses](@DC-488).

 > [!IMPORTANT]
 > All guides in this article are aimed at Continia partners, as only partners are able to carry out the steps mentioned.
-If any of the guides are applicable to you, please reach out to your [dedicated Continia partner](/Continia Document Capture/Getting Started/Resellers and Partners/Overview.md) and ask them to complete the relevant guide(s) for you.
+If any of the guides are applicable to you, please reach out to your [dedicated Continia partner](@DC-487) and ask them to complete the relevant guide(s) for you.

 ## To activate a solution
 When you've [bought a license for a solution](/continia-document-capture/development-and-administration/on-premises/managing-solutions/managing-licenses#to-buy-a-license), you can activate the solution by following these steps:

-1. In Business Central, choose the {{search}} icon, enter **Continia Solution Management**, and then choose the related link.
+1. Search ({{search}}) for and select **Continia Solution Management**.
 1. In the list of installed Continia solutions, select the solution you wish to activate.
 1. On the action bar, click **Activate Solution**.
 1. Follow the on-screen instructions of the assisted setup guide to complete the activation.